Prajwal-banakar/Prajwal-banakar/README.md

 ###

-<p align="left">I'm Prajwal banakar currently pursuing BE in Information science and engineering from vishveshwaraiya technological University.
+<p align="left">I'm Prajwal banakar currently pursuing BE in Information science and engineering.
 Skilled in java, spring, spring boot, database and strategic project management.
 Results-oriented Engineering with a proven skills of optimizing project outcomes.
 Seeking a challenging executive role to leverage technical expertise and drive engineering excellence.
 Deep understanding of software development principles and life cycles, able to work independently and as part of a team.
 Enriching journey with full of surprises and great learnings.</p>

 ###